zubalea/Arch-Linux-Detailed/README.md

 ## Arch-Linux

-My build and steps to Install Arch Linux with a Desktop Environment of choice.
+My build and steps to Install Arch Linux with OpenBox

 Install Order: